-The AAAS Award for Science Diplomacy recognizes an individual or a limited number of individuals working together in the scientific and engineering or foreign affairs communities making an outstanding contribution to furthering science diplomacy.
+The AAAS David and Betty Hamburg Award for Science Diplomacy recognizes an individual or a limited number of individuals working together in the scientific and engineering or foreign affairs communities who are making an outstanding contribution to furthering science diplomacy.

 - Nominator's name and contact information (including email, address, and phone number)

 - Nominee's name and title, institutional affiliation, and contact information (email, address, and phone number)

 - A summary of the accomplishment(s) that form the basis for the nomination (about 250 words)